John Ruck Construction, Leominster, Herefordshire, UK

 Reducing energy costs with sustainable on-site energy production

-Power of three Volter 40 Indoors providing enough electricity to sell the excess
+Power of three Volter 40 CHPs providing enough electricity to sell the excess

-Three Volter 40 Indoors were installed to cover most of the site’s electricity need.
-These three independent units are also feeding heat to different buildings within the manufacturing plant.
-In addition, the heat from the CHP is used for drying woodchip, which added to its drying capacity.
+Three Volter 40 CHPs were installed to cover most of the site’s electricity need.
+These independent CHPs are also feeding heat to different buildings within the manufacturing plant, for example to dry the steel work painting.
+In addition, the heat from the CHPs is used for drying woodchip, which has added the drying capacity.
 Outside working hours, the electricity is exported back to the grid, making the site itself a net exporter of electricity.

 This installation was done by Volter’s distributor in the UK, Arbor Heat and Power.